perreds/Shopify/Question_2.md

 Query:

 	WITH OrdersEmployees AS
 	(SELECT Orders.OrderID,
         	Employees.LastName,
         	Employees.EmployeeID
         	FROM [Orders]
-		INNER JOIN [Employees]
-		ON Orders.EmployeeID = Employees.EmployeeID),
+        	INNER JOIN [Employees] ON Orders.EmployeeID = Employees.EmployeeID),
     	OrdersPerEmployee AS
     	(SELECT LastName,
     		EmployeeID,
     		COUNT (OrderID) As NumerOfOrders
     		FROM OrdersEmployees
     		GROUP BY EmployeeID)

     	Select LastName,
     		MAX(NumerOfOrders) as TotalNumberOfOrders
 	FROM OrdersPerEmployee

 ------------------------------------------------------------------------

-## 3. What product was ordered the most by customers in Germany?
+## c.
+What product was ordered the most by customers in Germany?

     First Step:
 Tables Customers and Orders can be used to relate the order ID to the Country the order was made by joining them on the Customer ID.